thirdelement/goal-getter/README.md

     <div align="left"><img src="static/images/readme-images/deployment-method.png"></div>
 3. Check GitHub profile is displayed then add repository name and click Connect.
     <div align="left"><img src="static/images/readme-images/github-connect.png"></div>
     Do not enable Automatic Deploys at this time.
-Since we have the env variables within the hidden env.py file, Heroku will not be able to read them.<br>
+Since we have the env variables within the hidden env.py file, Heroku will not be able to read them.

 4. Click Settings, Reveal Config Vars and add details from env.py:
     <div align="left"><img src="static/images/readme-images/config-vars.png"></div>
 5. In Gitpod ensure that you commit and push requirements.txt and Procfile.